Microwave spectroscopy: Probing charges in condensed matter physics

 For insulating materials (both solid and liquid), probing charge dynamics with microwaves is a part of dielectric spectroscopy.

 Amongst the conductive materials, superconductors are a material class that is often studied with microwave spectroscopy, giving information about penetration depth (governed by the superconducting condensate), energy gap (single-particle excitation of Cooper pairs), and quasiparticle dynamics.

 Another material class that has been studied using microwave spectroscopy at low temperatures are heavy fermion metals with Drude relaxation rates at GHz frequencies.

 Probing spins in condensed matter physics

 Microwaves impinging on matter usually interact with charges as well as with spins (via electric and magnetic field components, respectively), with the charge response typically much stronger than the spin response.
 But in the case of magnetic resonance, spins can be directly probed using microwaves.
 For paramagnetic materials, this technique is called electron spin resonance (ESR) and for ferromagnetic materials ferromagnetic resonance (FMR).

 In the paramagnetic case, such an experiment probes the Zeeman splitting, with a linear relation between the static external magnetic field and the frequency of the probing microwave field.
 A popular combination, as implemented in commercial X-band ESR spectrometers, is approximately 0.3 T (static field) and 10 GHz (microwave frequency) for a typical material with electron g-factor close to 2.

+Applications

+Microwave spectroscopy provides molecular information such as bond angles and bond length.
+These values can, in turn, be used to calculate the rotational constants.

+High-Resolution gas phase rotational microwave spectroscopy

+High-Resolution gas phase microwave spectroscopy can be used for conformational analysis.
+This method is optimal for molecules that are small, except for those symmetric top molecules.
+Asymmetry is where the high-resolution spectroscopy loses its resolution, resulting in very large bands.
+The solution to this issue lies in using low-resolution microwave spectroscopy (LRMW).

+Low-resolution gas phase rotational microwave spectroscopy

+Low-resolution spectroscopy has bands that range from 50–200 MHz wide.
+These broader bands are the distinguishing feature between high-resolution and low-resolution.
+These allow for the diagnosis of larger molecules and asymmetric tops.

+Asymmetry in rotational tops can be attributed to the "spreading effect" which will give broader bands and decrease the accuracy of frequency calculations.
+The low-resolution spectroscopy accounts for the "spreading effect" and allows for correction.
+While not being as precise as high-resolution spectroscopy, low-resolution spectroscopy allows for gathering conformational and isometric data from larger molecules than high-resolution allows for.